 A simple browser extension install with custom URLs and domains allows IT to proactively detect slow SaaS providers, internal Wi-Fi speed, ISP, VPN connectivity, etc., for the Work-from-Home digital employee.
 Moreover, you can prioritize working employees that have the lowest experience score.

-If I were you, I would be looking at the SWB Dashboard for the below metrics.
+If I were you, I would be looking at the Service Watch Browser Dashboard for the below metrics.